currawong-project/libcw/README.md

 ## UI:

+- Notes on UI id's:
+1. The appId, when set via an enum, is primarily for identifying a UI element in a callback switch statement.
+There is no requirement that they be unique - although it may be useful that they are guaranteed to be unique or warned when they are not.
+Their primary use is to identify a UI element or class of UI elements in a callback switch statement.
+Note that the callback also contains the uuId of the element which can then be used to send information back, or change the state of, the specific element which generated the callback.
+In this case there is never a need to do a appId->uuId lookup because the callback contains both items.

+2. UUid's are the preferred way to interact from the app to the UI because they are unique and the fastest way to lookup the object that represents the element.

+3. The 'blob' is useful for storing application information that is associated with an UI element.
+Using the 'blob' can avoid having to maintain a data structure which parallels the internal UI data structure for application related data.
+The 'blob' can be accessed efficiently via the uuId.

+4. The most labor intensive GUI related accesses are changing the state of a UI element outside of a callback from that GUI element.
+In this case it may be advantageous to store UUID's of elements which affect one anothers state within each others blobs.
+Alternatively use uiElementChildCout() and uiElementChildIndexToUuid() or uiElementChildAppIdToUuid() to iterate child elements given a parent element uuid.

 - Fix crash when '=' is used as a pair separator rather than ':'. cwUi is not noticing when a UI resource file fails to parse correctly.